Semagrb/Semagrb/README.md

 - 🎵 Coding to the rhythm of my favorite tunes.
 - 🌌 Exploring the vast universe of algorithms and data structures.
 - 🌈 Turning complex problems into elegant solutions.
+- "The world's first computer programmer was Ada Lovelace, who wrote the world's first algorithm intended for implementation on Charles Babbage's Analytical Engine.
+She is often regarded as the world's first computer programmer, making her the original coding pioneer!"

 ## 📫 Get in Touch